Back to articles

 Dave Chapman

 As electric vehicles (EVs) become more popular, the need for accessible and affordable charging infrastructure is greater than ever.
-To support this transition, the UK Government is offering two EV Charge point grants designed to make it easier for landlords, renters, or flat owners to install charging points at their properties.
-The application deadline has been extended to 31 March 2026, providing additional time to take advantage of these grants.
-Here’s everything you need to know.
+To support this transition, the UK Government is offering EV charge point grants designed to make it easier for landlords, renters, or flat owners to install charging points at their properties.
+The main charge point grants are now confirmed to run until 31 March 2027, with increased funding available from 1 April 2026.
+However, one related landlord infrastructure grant is due to close on 31 March 2026.

 What Is It?